Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

   - "Catch the News": Watch enough TV newscasts through the game with binoculars or a scope.
   - "Signs of the End": Look at the signs marking the different endings in Area 51 Sector 4.
   - "Construction Inspector": Look at the UC Control signs in Area 51 Sector 4.
+  - "Fire it up!": Use the pipe flame button in the coolant area of Area 51 Sector 4 (Mission 15).
 </details>

 ## Intra-Patch Changes